 Dallas Laser Dentistry - Keith W. Brewster, DDS - Dallas, TX Laser Dentist

 Laser dentistry is a relatively recent advancement in gentle, more precise dental care, and with Dallas dentist,

 and less painful.
 This newer style of dentistry utilizes intense beams of light projected by a dental laser.
 Dental lasers can be used to perform

 dental lasers into everyday procedures - reducing bleeding, anxiety and post-treatment recovery times.
 The beauty of dental lasers is that they

 Here are some of the other benefits associated with laser dentistry:

-Faster healing and tissue regeneration.
+- Faster healing and tissue regeneration.

-Preservation of more of the natural tooth.
+- Preservation of more of the natural tooth.

-Reduced bleeding during and after treatment.
+- Reduced bleeding during and after treatment.

-Reduced need for anesthesia.
+- Reduced need for anesthesia.

-Reduced need for stitches and sutures.
+- Reduced need for stitches and sutures.

-Reduced risk of bacterial infections after procedures.
+- Reduced risk of bacterial infections after procedures.

 How can laser dentistry help me?

 Laser dentistry is incredibly versatile and plays an important role in a growing number of common dental procedures.

 Here are some of the ways that dental lasers can be used:

 aling.
 Lasers can now completely eliminate the need for drilling and anesthesia.
 Lasers also successfully kill oral bacteria around the

 t (crown lengthening), reshape soft tissue to make “gummy smiles” more attractive, and remove uncomfortable soft tissue folds caused by

-Tumor removal - When benign tumors have formed in the soft tissue areas of the mouth, a dental
+- Tumor removal - When benign tumors have formed in the soft tissue areas of the mouth, a dental

-Whitening - Lasers can greatly expedite the tooth whitening process by increasing the activity
+- Whitening - Lasers can greatly expedite the tooth whitening process by increasing the activity

-Biopsy - Lasers are sometimes used to perform a biopsy on suspicious areas of soft tissue.
+- Biopsy - Lasers are sometimes used to perform a biopsy on suspicious areas of soft tissue.
 This

 How are laser procedures performed?

 usually employed to treat soft tissue problems.
 The dentist will decide which type of laser is best to use after conducting X-rays and a thorough

 The laser beam is extremely bright, and special glasses will be provided to protect the eyes.
 The dentist will then

 The procedure will take far less time than conventional methods, and cause far less anxiety and discomfort.
 The only

-If you have questions or concerns about laser dentistry, please Dr. Brewster,
+If you have questions or concerns about laser dentistry, please Dr. Brewster.